Cheesy Cauliflower Soup with Bacon and Green Chiles (Video)

 For anyone who’s not a Roasted Cauliflower fan or a fan of Low-Carb Soup in the Instant Pot, I apologize for the abundance of those kinds of recipes the last few weeks.
 I actually started working on this Cheesy Cauliflower Soup with Bacon and Green Chiles weeks ago and made it several times to get a version that was really a keeper.

 Of course this was inspired by the Instant Pot Low-Carb Loaded Cauliflower Soup that’s been hugely popular on the blog.
 But when I finally made a batch of this cheesy and slightly spicy cauliflower soup that I loved I was so excited to share it with you!
 (And Jake and Kara both liked it too!)

 A cheesy cauliflower soup like this is easy to make on the stovetop too if you don’t have an Instant Pot (affiliate link), so I’ll give you those instructions in the recipe.
 One tool that I do highly recommend for making this type of soup is an Immersion Blender (affiliate link).
 Having a stick blender that can blend up the soup right in the Instant Pot or soup pot eliminates the messiness and potential danger of trying to blend hot soup in a food processor.
-If you don’t have an immersion blender, please be very careful blending the hot soup in the food processor or blender; that’s the only tricky part of making this delicious soup!
+If you don’t have an immersion blender, please be very careful blending the hot soup; that’s the only tricky part of making this delicious soup!